What is the Universal Backup Device (UBD)?

 What does “% of ASP” mean?

-With compression turned on, you can store approximately five times the size of your Windows disk storage space.
+With compression turned on, you can store approximately four times the size of your Windows disk storage space.
 For most people, this will be many terabytes.
+Many UBD users use deduplication, which can increase storage capacity significantly.

 How does UBD help us with our business continuity in case of disaster?